aperezdc/dwt/README.rst

   - Non-blinking cursor.

-  - 4K scrollback buffer, but no scrollbar displayed, to save screen real estate.
+  - Scrollback buffer, but no scrollbar displayed, to save screen real estate.
 Use ``Shift-PageUp`` and ``Shift-PageDown`` to scroll.

   - Mouse cursor auto-hide.